otobus/event_bus/README.md

 When an event configured in `config` file, 2 ETS tables will be created for the event on app start.

 All event data is temporarily saved to the ETS tables with the name `:eb_es_<<event_name>>` until all subscribers processed the data.
-This table is a read heavy table, when a subscriber need to process the event data, it queries this table to fetch event data.
+This table is a read heavy table.
+When a subscriber needs to process the event data, it queries this table to fetch event data.

-And a watcher table is created for the events with the name `:eb_ew_<<event_name>>` and these tables are used for keeping the trace of the status of events.
-EventWatcher is an active-writer actor for these table.
-When all subscribers process the event data, event data and watcher data automatically deleted by the EventWatcher.
-Usually, there is no read on this table but if you need to see status of events, it is one of the good places to query.
+To watch event status, a separate watcher table is created for each event type with the name `:eb_ew_<<event_name>>`.
+This table is used for keeping the status of the event. `EventWatcher` updates this table frequently with the notification of the event processors/subscribers.

+When all subscribers process the event data, data in the event store and watcher, automatically deleted by the `EventWatcher`.
+If you need to see the status of unprocessed events, event watcher table is one of the good places to query.

 For example; to get the list unprocessed events for `:hello_received` event: